machinat/sociably/website/docs/embedded-webview.md

 ### Receiving Events

-On server-side, events from client are received as ordinary event context.
+On the server-side, events from the client are received as ordinary event context.
 For example, this respond the previous client example:

 ```js